 Galapagos Sky sleeps 16 guests in four twin bedded Deluxe and four twin bedded Master cabins.
 Master cabins can be converted to doubles.
 All cabins are air-conditioned with en-suite facilities, wardrobe, bathrobes, hairdryer and towels.
 In Spring 2010, Galapagos Sky underwent a refreshment of the interior fixtures and soft furnishings.

 This liveaboard has an air-conditioned salon and dining area, and a sundeck.
-Guests can enjoy the TV/DVD & CD system.
+Guests can enjoy the TV/DVD and CD system.
 A high level of service is provided by the excellent crew, with warm towels after every dive, dinner table service and tea in bed in the morning should you wish!

 Length: 30m, Beam: 24ft, 2 x K-14 Compressors, Desalination production (6000 gallons).